flancian/garden/book.md

 I'm writing a book.
 I call it [[Flancia]].
 I have lofty aspirations, as per usual, but it is really only a rough [[draft]].

-In lieu of a book, perhaps accept this: this note you're reading, and the links you may choose to follow as embedded in this sometimes awkward medium, which I've put together as a gift for [[you]].
+In lieu of the book, you'll have to accept this: this note you're reading, and the links you may choose to follow as you'll find them embedded in this sometimes awkward medium, which I've put together as a gift for [[you]].

-These are the chapters:
+These are the chapters of [[Flancia]]:

 - [[Manifesto]].
 - [[On building bridges]].